warpstreamlabs/bento/website/docs/guides/bloblang/walkthrough.md

 As you can see we've defined a single test, where we point to our mapping file which will be executed in our test.
 We then specify an input message which is a reduced version of the document we tried out before, and finally we specify output predicates, which is a JSON comparison against the output document.

-We can execute these tests with `benthos test ./naughty_man_test.yaml`, Benthos will also automatically find our tests if you simply run `benthos test ./...`.
+We can execute these tests with `bento test ./naughty_man_test.yaml`, Bento will also automatically find our tests if you simply run `bento test ./...`.
 You should see an output something like:

 ```text
 Test 'naughty_man_test.yaml' failed